If you’re deciding to attend MIT or Harvard, this article will help you make an informed decision about which school is the best choice for you.

 The availability of sports, extracurriculars, and the unique class profile should align with your personal interests and goals.
 Ultimately, the decision to attend MIT or Harvard should reflect your academic passions, career aspirations, and the type of college experience you wish to embrace as you embark on your higher education journey.

-If you’re still wondering who wins the battle of Harvard vs. MIT, we’ve got everything you need to know covered in our FAQ section.
+If you’re still wondering who will win the Harvard vs. MIT battle, our FAQ section covers everything you need to know.

 Both MIT and Harvard are widely recognized as among the most prestigious institutions in the world, but they excel in different academic domains.